Solny Adalsteinsson

 Primary subject of interest: Reproductive and behavioral sciences

-Primary geographic area of interest: Latin America; continuing work in Mexico
+Primary geographic area of interest: Latin America, Mexico

 John J. Atwood